guirecordon/linter/README.md

 <img src="images/level1-error.png">

 I designated the words in the middle circle level 2.
-Because they are already more descriptive adjectives, instead of a red linter "error", the user is simply asked to consider replacing them with even more sophisticated options.
+Because they are already more descriptive adjectives, instead of a red linter error, the user is simply asked to consider replacing them with even more sophisticated options.
 The user is then prompted with a couple of suggestions taken from words inside of the outer layer of the diagram above.

 <img src="images/level2-error.png">